Meet the Staff

 Emma Venner – Maths and Science

 Emma is the form tutor for Upper Secondary.
 She is also the Science & Mathematics specialist for Secondary classes.

 Maggie Smith – Primary Teacher

-Maggie works on design and technology projects with the children throughout the primary classes as well covering other lessons when required.
+Maggie is the form tutor for Lower Primary and works on design and technology projects with the children throughout the primary classes.
 She has a BA hons degree in Textiles For Fashion from Portsmouth University.
 She has been working both voluntarily and employed in schools since the age of 16 and has a NVQ level 3 in ‘Early Years Care and Education’.

-Passionate about empowering children to become independent learners and creative thinkers, Maggie enjoys helping the children to create finished products they can take home, or use at school.
+Passionate about empowering children to become independent learners and creative thinkers, Maggie enjoys helping the children in developing their learning to learn and understanding across the lower primary curriculum.
+She also enjoys helping the children to create finished products they can take home, or use at school.
 They create everything from pallet mud kitchens to lamps and anything in between!
 She encourages them to use a wide range of tools and techniques to explore their ideas effectively.
 She lives in Lyndhurst and is married to Mark with two daughters, Zoe and Erika, who both attend the school, plus their extended animal family.
 Her interests include alternative education for children, art and textiles, nature, gardening, growing things at the allotment, learning new and interesting things and of course – making stuff!!